victor-lillo/octagon-api/README.md

 ## 📜 Description

-This is an **open source project**, created by a group of developers who loves MMA.
+This is an **open source project**, created by a group of developers who love MMA.

 Our purpouse is to provide a **free and fast API** from this popular sport.
 There were lots of APIs for everything you can imagine, except MMA.
 That's the reason we created **Octagon API**